 Skip to main content

-This page is for power users.
-If you want to bring Bindu to Rust, Go, Swift, or another language, the goal is not to rewrite the core.
+You have seen how the TypeScript SDK works.
+Now imagine doing the same thing in Rust, Go, Swift, or any language that has gRPC support.
+That is what this page is for.
+The key insight is that the goal is not to rewrite the core.
 The goal is to build a new driver that can plug into the same engine.
-That is why Bindu’s SDK story stays small.
-The sidecar keeps infrastructure centralized, so each new language only needs a thin adapter.
+Because the sidecar keeps infrastructure centralized, each new language only needs a thin adapter — usually 200–400 lines of actual logic.

 What an SDK Does